 family office structure

-Additional to the other domains are advisory services where family offices provide tax, legal, compliance, regulatory advice alongside support on risk management.
+Additional to the other domains are advisory services where family offices provide tax, legal, compliance, and regulatory advice alongside support on risk management.
+It is further a responsibility of a family office to ensure that the next generation of wealth owners are educated on management.

 Q